ORTHODONTICS

 However, following clinical trials, it has been shown that Invisalign can also be applied in more complex cases that require, for example, the extraction of premolars, the distalization of molars or the correction of an anterior cruciate bite.

-To use this new technique, the practitioner must participate in a special "certification" course.
+To use this new technique, the practitioner has to be officially certified.